Please refer to our website main page for the latest TV-EYH Conference news or download the latest brochure.

 Scholarships are available.
 See the Scholarships page for more information.

-Your daughter is welcome to come as a walk-in on Saturday morning, in which case she can check in at the registration desk and wait to see if there are students who did not check in.
-She can return to the registration desk at 9:20 a.m. to select the schedule of a girl who does not show.
+Your daughter is welcome to come as a walk-in on Saturday morning, in which case she can check in at the registration desk, attend the opening session and return to the registration desk at 9:20 a.m. to select the schedule of a girl who does not show.
+She will need a cash or check for the $20 registration fee.
+Sorry no credit cards.

 You can also locate other Expanding Your Horizons conferences in the area at http://www.expandingyourhorizons.org/find-a-conference.html.
 Please come back to Tri-Valley EYH next year and register early.